-Words by William Black
+Words by William B. Black

 Situated some distance from the Clyde Maryhill may appear an unlikely situation for a shipbuilding yard but, during the 19th century it produced a significant number of vessels, both coastal and deep sea.